camaradesuk/arrnc-deployment-template/README.md

 ⚠️ **Contact the server administrator** to:

 - Get your project whitelisted for deployment on `arrnc-api.ccbs.ed.ac.uk`
+- Register a self-hosted runner for your repository
 - Add deployment bot credentials to your repository secrets
 - Configure host port assignments and persistent storage paths
 - Set up MS SQL Server connectivity (if needed)